BioBoost/course_iot_devices/docs/05-uart/challenges/your-sensor/README.md

 * at what interval is it sending data
 * what is the speed of the serial port
 * what port is the data being transmitted on

+Feel free to use [Draw.io](https://app.diagrams.net/) to create some diagrams.

 Make sure everything is in this datasheet that I need to know to work with this sensor.